 UNEP/CMS/ScC-SC5/Inf.6 Decision 13.140: Definition of the Terms “Range State” and “Vagrant”

-As a result of these discussions an Intersessional Scientific Working Group of the Sessional Committee was set-up with terms of reference in document: UNEP/CMS/ScC-SC5/Outcome 14 .
+As a result of these discussions an Intersessional Working Group of the Sessional Committee was set-up with terms of reference in document: UNEP/CMS/ScC-SC5/Outcome 14 .
 The Working Group met twice (on 14 February and 1 March 2023) to consider how to take forward the work mandated to it in Decision 13.140 with the aim of providing scientific advice to allow Parties to undertake self-assessment.
 This document provides the results of the discussions held.

 Providing guidance for CMS Parties on the use of the term “Vagrant”